 This SPD covers only the major provisions of your 401(k) Plan, which should make it easier to read.
-The full details are set forth in the Regulations, and are available on the MEBA Plans website at www.mebaplans.org.
+The full details are set forth in the Regulations and are available on the MEBA Plans website at www.mebaplans.org.
+This SPD reflects the terms of the 401(k) Plan in effect as of January 1, 2022.